 What is a psychologist?

 Psychologists are experts in human behaviour.
 They have studied how the mind works and how people think, react and behave.
-A psychologist has had years of education and training.

 Your doctor can refer you to a psychologist who will let you know what is the best treatment for you.
 If you are a child’s parent or the carer of a child who needs treatment by a psychiatrist or a psychologist, they will work with you and other health professionals.

-Clinical psychologists must be registered with the Australian Health Practitioner Regulation Agency (AHPRA).
+Practising psychologists must be registered with the Australian Health Practitioner Regulation Agency (AHPRA).
 You can check this at the AHPRA website.

 What do psychologists do?

 Clinical psychologists work in areas such as schools, hospitals, community health services, courts, prisons, businesses and private practices.

 They may specialise in helping children, teenagers or families.
 More information about the types of psychologists is available on the Australian Psychological Society (APS) website.